Skip to chat with us. Skip to content

 How long after eating a trigger food do you get a migraine?

 You might notice your migraine begins after eating a particular food or drink in as little as a couple of hours or as many as 24 hours.
 This window of time is vast since food affects everyone’s migraines differently.
-If this happens consistently with that same type of food, it may be a migraine trigger for you.
+If this happens consistently with that same type of food, it may be one of your migraine triggers.

 Can certain foods and drinks trigger migraines?

-Many foods and drinks are thought to set off migraines, but here are the main culprits on the migraine foods-to-avoid list:
+Many foods and drinks are thought to be foods that trigger migraines, but here are the main culprits on the migraine foods-to-avoid list:

 • Chocolate — cocoa and caffeine found in chocolate may cause changes to the central nervous system